wieden-kennedy/autoscalebot/README.md

-Django-heroku-autoscale has one simple aim: to make scaling on heroku something you can stop worrying about.
+autoscale-heroku has one simple aim: to make scaling heroku something you can stop worrying about.
+It also plays nicely with django.

 Installing